vassovass/Liquor-Licence-Site-v2/content/pages/homepage.md

 **Liquor Licence Consultant Cape Town - Get Your Licence Approved**

 ### Subheadline
-Turning applications into approvals with 20+ years of proven expertise.
-Your liquor licence, guaranteed.
+From new liquor licenses in Cape Town CBD to temporary liquor licences for Atlantic Seaboard events, we turn every application into an approval with 20+ years of proven expertise.

 ### Trust Badges
 - ✓ 20+ Years Industry Experience